For E safety please scroll to the bottom of the page.

 At St Elizabeth's we have the collective responsibility for keeping children safe and ensuring they are protected and safeguarded.
-The designated safeguard lead is Mr Lowe, the deputy DSL is Amanda Clemens.
+The Designated Safeguard Lead is Mrs Amanda Clemens, the Deputy Designated Safeguarding Lead is Mrs Ros Heath.

 Our safeguarding and Child Protection policy is below:

 'Working Together to Safeguard Children' (2015) which is statutory guidance to be read and followed by all those providing services for children and families, including those in education.
 The guidance is available via the following link: http://www.workingtogetheronline.co.uk/index.html